Angels' Carol: Recordings

 Angels' Carol was recorded in 2001 as part of The John Rutter Christmas Album, sung by The Cambridge Singers with the City of London Sinfonia, conducted by the composer.
 Stephen Layton led a recording with his Polyphony chamber choir and the City of London Sinfonia, released in 2001.
-It was recorded as part of A Christmas Celebration in 2014 by the Hallé Choir, youth choir, children’s choir and orchesta, conducted by Stephen Bell.
+It was recorded as part of A Christmas Celebration in 2014 by the Hallé Choir, youth choir, children’s choir and orchestra, conducted by Stephen Bell.